-And sometimes, words evolve to fit into new parts of speech.
-One recent example is the word “adult.”
+And sometimes, words evolve to add forms that are new parts of speech.
+One recent example is the word adult.
 Before the 2010s, adult was primarily a noun that referred to a fully grown person.
 It could also be used as an adjective to refer to specific types of media, like adult contemporary music.
 But then, at right about the turn of the 2010s, the word adulting, a brand-new verb, appeared in the internet lexicon.
-As a verb, adulting is the act of doing tasks like paying bills and grocery shopping.
+As a verb, adulting refers to the act of doing tasks associated with adulthood, like paying bills and grocery shopping.

 Open and closed word classes

 The parts of speech fall into two word classes: open and closed.

-Open word classes are parts of speech that regularly acquire new words.
-Language evolves, and usually, evolution happens in these parts of speech: nouns, adjectives, adverbs, and verbs.
-In 2020, new words added to the Merriam-Webster dictionary included deepfake, truthiness, and contactless.
+The open word classes are the parts of speech that regularly acquire new words.
+Language evolves, and usually, that evolution takes place in nouns, adjectives, adverbs, and verbs.
+In 2022, new words added to the Merriam-Webster dictionary included dumbphone (noun), greenwash (verb), and cringe (adjective).

-Closed word classes are the parts of speech that don’t regularly add new words.
-These parts of speech are more “set in stone” and include pronouns, conjunctions, articles, and prepositions.
+The closed word classes are the parts of speech that don’t readily acquire new words.
+These parts of speech are more set in stone and include pronouns, conjunctions, articles, and prepositions.

 Are you using the parts of speech correctly?

 You don’t have to guess whether you’re using certain words correctly or breaking grammar rules in your writing.
 Just copy and paste your writing and get instant feedback on whether your sentences have misspellings, punctuation errors, or any structural mistakes.